Fostering Diversity, Equity, Inclusion and Resilience in the Workplace

 Growing a Career in the Face of Adversity, Finding Balance, and Success

-Connect Us is a Philip Morris International employee network dedicated to inclusion and diversity in the workplace and the construction of an empathetic business culture.
-Lee Woodruff, the guest speaker at our recent inaugural Connect Us event, met with our VP of Inclusion & Diversity, Melissa Whiting, for a conversation entitled, “Growing a Career in the Face of Adversity, Finding Balance, and Success”.
+Common sense is high on the agenda of Lee Woodruff, the guest speaker at my workplace recently.
+The conversation was entitled, “Growing a Career in the Face of Adversity, Finding Balance, and Success”.
 It was an eye-opening discussion with some interesting take-homes.

 We need to stop differentiating between male and female leadership.
 The only thing that matters is good leadership